Remember My Name (film): Soundtrack

+Release

+The film was picked up for distribution by Columbia.
+However when initial returns in Columbus and Indianpolis were disappointing, the film was taken over by Mike Kaplan of Circle Films, who had distributed Welcome to LA.

+Release of the film on VHS was held up because contracts did not cover Hunter's songs for new technology.

 Reception

+Box office

+The film was not a box office success although it ran for a long time in Paris.

 Critical response

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 70% based on 10 reviews.

 The San Francisco Chronicle gave the film 4 out of 5 stars, praising Perkins and describing Chaplin's performance as "extraordinary" and that she "adopts a unique speech pattern as Emily.
 She says everything as though she's rehearsed it and now is blurting it out in what she hopes will be accepted as a reasonable replica of casual speech.
 Emily's manner only loses its furtive, dodging quality when she feels in control or when she flies into a rage."
 The review also praises how Rudolph "embellishes his film with sardonic humor" and the "comically macabre touch" of TV news in the background of disasters such as an earthquake that killed one million people in Budapest.

 The Washington Post described the film as a "neurotic film noir" that is also a "gripping tale of sexual frustration."
 The reviewer was also impressed with Chaplin's performance: "Chaplin is spooky, spookier even than Perkins, in this complex performance as a woman who's painfully adjusting to freedom."
 Jack Kroll of Newsweek praised Rudolph's direction: "he has a real eye for the visual paradox, the elegant and even beautiful form in which this savagery sometimes works."
 The review praised Perkins as a "specialist at playing the 'nice guy' whose smile and sweat suggest something not so nice underneath."
 Kroll also heaped praise on Chaplin, saying that her performance "creates something new in the modern pantheon of weirdos.
 She is chilling in her ability to be both guilty and innocent, victim and predator, catatonic and driven by feelings so deep they draw blood."

+Jonathan Rosenbaum said the film "strikes me as the most exciting Hollywood fantasy to come along in quite some time... [it] deliberately suspends narrative clarity for the better part of its running time, and never entirely eliminates the ambiguities that keep it alive and unpredictable...
+It will only confound spectators and critics who perceive movies chiefly through their plots."

+Rudolph later reflected, "After the resounding non-success of Remember My Name, I was depressed and broke."
+However he also said "Geraldine’s performance in Remember My Name is, I think, as good as any director could ever have in their film."